Manchester Town Hall Extension

 Manchester Town Hall Extension was built between 1934 and 1938 to provide additional accommodation for local government services.
 It was built between St Peter's Square and Lloyd Street in Manchester city centre, England.
-English Heritage designated it a grade II* listed building on 3 October 1974.
+English Heritage designated it a grade II* listed building on 2 October 1974.
 Its eclectic style was designed to be a link between the ornate Gothic Revival Manchester Town Hall and the Classical architecture of the Central Library.

 Architecture

-The Town Hall Extension, housing municipal departments including rates, rents and street cleaning departments, was built after a competition in 1927 was won by E. Vincent Harris who, in the same year, won a competition to build Manchester Central Library on an adjacent site.
+The Town Hall Extension, housing municipal departments including rates, rents, and street cleaning departments, was built after a competition in 1927 was won by E. Vincent Harris who, in the same year, won a competition to build Manchester Central Library on an adjacent site.
 The building, built by J. Gerrard & Sons Ltd of Swinton, is essentially Gothic in character, with ornately carved tracery and a steeply pitched roof interpreted in a contemporary style.
-The building was started after the Central Library was completed and originally had a rates hall, gas and electricity showrooms on the ground floor; a cinema was built at basement level and on the first floor is a council chamber.
+The Manchester City Architect G. Noel Hill was involved with the scheme.
+The building was started after the Central Library was completed and originally had a rates hall, and gas and electricity showrooms on the ground floor; a cinema was built at basement level and on the first floor is a council chamber.
 The building cost £750,000 and was opened by King George VI in 1938, the occasion commemorated by a carved inset stone at the Mount Street end.